onlyquake/xonotic-wiki/Announcement.markdown

 \# new set of player models
 \# new set of sounds
 \# default maps will get a makeover
-\# new names for some weapons and gamemodes, especially ones using the “nex” prefix
+\# new names for some weapons and gamemodes, especially ones using the "nex" prefix

 An explanation is due regarding the name choice.
 It was decided by a voting from a list of names, which was compiled based on several factors, primarily availability of the domain name and pronouncability.
 The choice had to be kept secret to avoid cybersquatting attempts.

-While we don’t have a specific timeline for the first release under the new title, you can track the progress and updates here, the new website[link] and on IRC:
+While we don't have a specific timeline for the first release under the new title, you can track the progress and updates here, the new website[link] and on IRC:

 \#xonotic on irc.quakenet.org - general discussion
 \#xonotic on irc.freenode.org - development discussion